-Up to 4 dedicated control inputs (IN1:IN4) are foreseen to:
+Up to four dedicated control inputs (IN1:IN4) are foreseen to:

-- wake-up the device - fully control the corresponding output in case of Fail mode - control the corresponding output in case of Normal mode
+- wake-up the device - fully control the corresponding output in case of fail mode - control the corresponding output in case of normal mode

-The control during Normal mode is according the INEN0x and INEN1x bits in the input enable register #11.
+The control during normal mode is according the INEN0x and INEN1x bits in the input enable register #11.
 See [Table 8](#).

-An input deglitcher is provided at each control input in order to avoid high frequency control of the outputs.
-The internal signal is called iINx.
+An input deglitcher is provided at each control input to avoid high frequency control of the outputs.
+The internal signal is called iNx.